uwmadisoncals/cals-main-plugins/wp-photo-album-plus/readme.txt

 = What to do if i get errors during upload or import photos? =

 * It is always the best to downsize your photos to the Full Size before uploading.
-It is the fastest and safest way to add photos tou your photo albums.
+It is the fastest and safest way to add photos to your photo albums.
 Photos that are way too large take unnessesary long time to download, so your visitors will expierience a slow website.
 Therefor the photos should not be larger (in terms of pixelsizes) than the largest size you are going to display them on the screen.
 WP-photo-album-plus is capable to downsize the photos for you, but very often this fails because of configuration problems.